-Under the new law, receipts and papers issued for collateral subject to the issuance of capital market instruments, including the collateral manager, within the scope of Article 31/B of the capital markets law are exempted from stamp tax.
+Under the new law, receipts, and papers issued for a collateral subject to the issuance of capital market instruments, including the collateral manager, within the scope of Article 31/B of the capital markets law are exempted from stamp tax.

 In addition, papers issued between the relevant administration and donors regarding donations made to general and special budget administrations, special provincial administrations, investment monitoring and coordination departments, municipalities, and villages are also exempted from stamp tax.

 Vehicles named ATV (All-Terrain Vehicle) and UTV (Utility Task Vehicle) are taxed at the same rate (25%).
-This amendment is aimed to prevent the subject vehicles from being excluded from the scope of the special consumption tax law.
+This amendment is aimed at preventing the subject vehicles from being excluded from the scope of the special consumption tax law.